 The aforementioned marble bar is surrounded by a collection of stools, a larger collection of potable potions, and represents the main feature and focus of this moodily lit space.
 And while an establishment with such deliberate atmosphere-building décor comes with an inevitable dose of pretension, it still doesn’t spoil the fun.

 *Photo courtesy of BlogTO

-Unconvinced by glowing reviews on Yelp, I was excited to try the fare for myself.
+Unconvinced by glowing reviews on Yelp, I was excited to try the fare for myself – along with three friends!
 Based on the tavern motif, I half-expected standard pub fare, but I opened the menu to find a refined and somewhat unique menu.
 Brow-raising offerings like octopus & fried potato or bone marrow were unexpected – but not unwelcome – finds, while choices like whole sea bass, blue-ribbon rib steak, and oysters seemed to be the favourites.
 I eventually landed on Uncle Ho’s wings, which were a delicious fusion I would try again!
 I also allowed the bartender to stir me up a cleverly titled Old Fascist, which turned out to be a fresh twist on an Old Fashioned (I’m a sucker for witty wordplay!)

 *Photos courtesy of Goods & Provsions Insta: @goodsandprovisionsto

 My verdict on this Leslieville speakeasy?
 G & P has some serious moxie.

 For info call:

 Wouldn’t it be cool to have a funky food & drink purveyor like this one just a 10-minute walk from your home?

 This mid-century modern semi-detached residence in Riverdale – ripe for renovation – is a quick 9-minute drive from G & P!